Bishop (Marvel Comics): Powers and abilities

 He can "let his spirit go" as seen in X-Treme X-Men Annual #1.
 However, it was never clearly explained what this actually means and if this is also part of his powers or if it was taught to him.

 He has also demonstrated the ability to instinctively know where he is and the present hour and date even if asleep, first mentioned in X-Treme X-Men #1.
 Although being the great-grandson of Gateway, a mutant possessing extensive dealings with time travel, this aspect is not one of Bishop's mutant powers.
 Bishop's explanation is that due to training; he knows where he is at all times.

 Bishop is a highly athletic man, an excellent hand-to-hand combatant with many years of armed and unarmed combat training, and a superb marksman with firearms.
 When he first came to the modern era, Bishop carried XSE guns from his time that fired laser beams and plasma charges.
 He also wore his XSE uniform, modeled after X-Men uniforms, which contained body armor.

 For a significant period of time, his right arm was a prosthetic, stolen from Forge.
 A nuclear-powered battle-ready arm, it incorporates in its design a time-travel device, the ability to channel his energy blasts through, and enhanced strength and resilience.
 It has since been destroyed after Bishop tried to use it to time travel from 6700 A.D. to 2010 to kill Cable and Hope Summers due to Cable tampering with the time traveling device within it.
 His real arm has apparently been re-grown after he was healed in the future by the remnants of humanity.

 Reception

 Critical response

-Sara Century of Syfy described Lucas Bishop as one of the greatest X-Men of all time, saying, "Despite his flaws, there are many reasons to love Bishop."
-Jamie Lovett of ComicBook.com expressed interest on seeing a television series on Lucas Bishop.
+Sara Century of Syfy described Bishop as one of the greatest X-Men of all time, saying, "Despite his flaws, there are many reasons to love Bishop."
+Jamie Lovett of ComicBook.com expressed interest in seeing a television series on Bishop.

 Impact

-In 2020, American rapper Method Man cosplayed Lucas Bishop.
+In 2020, American rapper Method Man cosplayed Bishop.
 In 2021, he expressed interest in portraying the character in the Marvel Cinematic Universe (MCU).